Success Starts Here

-Paul Liberty was appointed Vice President for Government and Community Relations in 2012, reporting directly to President Ángel Cabrera.
+Paul Liberty was appointed Vice President for Government and Community Relations in 2012, reporting directly to the President of George Mason University.
 He oversees a team working with federal, state and local governments as well as business and civic communities.
 He leads several major university-wide initiatives and is a member of the university's Executive Council and President's Council.
 Prior to this appointment, Mr. Liberty served as Interim Vice President for University Relations, responsible for managing community relations, creative services, events management, media and public relations, University information and web communications.

 Before joining Mason, Mr. Liberty was an executive for two publicly traded companies and a merger and acquisition advisory firm overseeing internal and external communications, corporate affairs, investor relations, legislative affairs, marketing and public relations.
 In addition to his corporate activities, Mr. Liberty has worked in the executive, judicial and legislative branches of government at the federal, state and local levels.
-During his time in public service he worked on Capitol Hill for then-Congressman John Kasich, now Governor of Ohio, served in the White House under President George H.W.
-Bush and at the U.S. Department of Housing and Urban Development for Secretary Jack Kemp.
-He also has managed policy and legislative functions for a large business trade association and was chief of staff for an elected member of the Fairfax County Board of Supervisors.
+During his time in public service he worked on Capitol Hill, served in the White House and was chief of staff for a member of the Fairfax County Board of Supervisors.
+He also has managed policy and legislative functions for a large business trade association.